 Like King Lear famously said "Nothing comes from nothing", so if your marketing department isn't mixing it with your sales department then you need to start bashing heads, namely your marketing director and your sales director.

 Highlight the benefits

 And if you don't?
-Then marketing and sales will naturally refer to type and result in the same problem you started with.
+Then marketing and sales will naturally refer to the type and result in the same problem you started with.
 To avoid this you need to emphasise what the mutual benefits of collaboration are.
 This means highlighting these two departmental character traits:

 Data from sales is inherently valuable - Marketing uses information gathered on prospects from sales because they are essential for developing lead generation strategies.

-Salespeople don't like extra work - When salespeople are required to input additional information on their clients, prospects and visits it can be viewed as intrusive or time-consuming red-tape.
+Salespeople don't like extra work - When salespeople are required to input additional information on their clients, prospects and visits it can be viewed as intrusive or time-consuming red tape.

 When teams and departments are tasked with goals, it is natural they will start on the objectives that matter most to them.
 A good start then is to develop and emphasise the common goals:

 Collaborate on lead generation - When both marketing and sales work together to identify strategies that will work successfully in attracting the right prospects.
 This means collaborating on campaigns, content, offers, landing page and materials.

 Work closely (physically and metaphorically) - If sales and marketing are located next to each other it will nurture collaboration and result in more frequent interaction resulting in more action and less email tennis.
 This also encourages the sharing of ideas and opening up about issues.